Rabcor/Wizardry-8-Portrait-Swapper/README.md

 # Known issues

-- MHUMM4 is broken
+- Importing MHUMM4 is broken
-  - because it uses offsets instead of transparency to position the anim data, no plans to fix it.
+  - Because it uses offsets instead of transparency to position the anim data, no plans to fix it.
   - Workaround:
     - Edit another portrait
     - Extract as STI
     - Import the STI to HUMM4.
-- Importing small portraits for RPCs is broken
-  - Fixed in source, but still broken in release.
-(Functionally it doesn't matter because you never see these images in game)
 - Drag & Drop can be wonky on wayland
   - Wayland is broken, who could have guessed?
 Just use the change portrait filedialog instead if you've got problems, this kind of scenario is what it's there for.